Resource and Environmental Management

 Application deadline: January 25.

-Students complete an introductory field course [REM 698], nine additional required courses, and a major written research project [REM 699].
+Students complete an introductory field course [REM 698], six additional required courses, and a major written research project [REM 699].
 The research project must be presented and defended at an oral defense.
-In addition, students complete one graduate elective course.
-A minimum of 61 units is required, consisting of 58 required units and three elective units.
+In addition, students are required to complete four graduate elective courses.
+A minimum of 61 units is required, consisting of 43 required units and 18 elective units.
 In exceptional cases, if a student provides evidence of advanced education that is equivalent to one of the required courses, a waiver may be granted for that course, thereby reducing the number of required courses by one.